Institute for Cyber Executive Education

 Executive & Authorizing Official Leadership

-These programs prepare senior leaders to govern cyber and AI risk as a mission responsibility rather than a technical problem.
-Participants learn how executive decisions shape authorization outcomes, legal exposure, and organizational accountability.
+Participants learn to govern cyber and AI risk as a mission responsibility—not simply a technical problem.
+Authorization is reframed as a leadership act, where decisions reflect accountability for operational outcomes, legal exposure, and organizational consequence.

 Courses